smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 # cd cli-scripts/
 # ./setup_env.sh
 ```

+> **NOTE**: [SmartCity application](https://github.com/OpenVisualCloud/Smart-City-Sample) secrets need the specific information only accessiable by the edge cluster and the cloud cluster.  `setup_env.sh` will automate it.

 5. Run the command for the clusters setup with expected result as below:
 ```shell